FelixMarcus/wellbot/README.md

 The other will close the forms and send a summary to the Trio and Squad Leads every Thursday evening.

 > N.B.
 Google should prompt you to approve permissions to create forms, and to send emails and gchat messages (if webhooks provided).
+It might similarly ask to be allowed to use some libraries.
+>
-If it does not, you may need to run the function `surveyTribeMorale` manually for the first time for this to happen.
+> If it does not, you may need to run the function `surveyTribeMorale` manually for the first time for this to happen.
+All of these need to be approved for the bot to work.

 To see if the trigger has run successfully, you can look under `Executions` in the side menu to see the status of every run.